-Dr. Ron Davis, Director of our Open Medicine Foundation Canada Scientific Advisory Board, brought together world-renowned researchers with a track record of innovation and success to take on the End ME/CFS Project.
-As part of this board, they are now contributing their time, experience, connections, and brilliant minds to ending Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS) and the suffering it causes.
-At their first meeting in October, 2014, the board determined that finding a diagnostic biomarker by studying the severely ill patients will be the most productive first step.
-In May, 2015, we announced the ME/CFS Severely ill Big Data Study.
-We invite you to learn more about our esteemed ME/CFS Scientific Advisory Board members, which includes two Nobel Laureates and five National Academy of Sciences Members:
+Ronald W. Davis, PhD, Chair of our Open Medicine Foundation Scientific Advisory Board, brought together world-renowned researchers with a track record of innovation and success to take on the End ME / CFS Project.
+As part of this board, they are contributing their time, expertise, and brilliant minds to help guide the open, collaborative research needed to develop precise diagnostic tools and life-changing treatments for ME / CFS and related chronic complex diseases.
+We invite you to learn more about our esteemed ME / CFS Scientific Advisory Board members, which includes two Nobel laureates and six National Academy of Sciences members

 Dr. Davis’ history of interdisciplinary work, technology development, and attacking previously unsolvable biological problems (both in genetics and traumatology) makes him the ideal scientist to lead a collaborative consortium to solve the mystery of ME/CFS.
 Additionally, he brings a strong passion to this cause in hopes of finding a cure for his son, who suffers from a severe case.
 Dr. Davis is a professor of Biochemistry and Genetics at Stanford University School of Medicine, and he is the director of the Stanford Genome Technology Center.
 Dr. Davis holds a PhD in chemistry from Caltech.
 He is a member of the National Academy of Sciences.